sparkybg/UniSolder-5.2/README.md

 - Outer shell, PTC negative  and heater negative (white, black and brown wires) connected to EARTH, Vout1- and SENSEB
 - Heater positive (blue wire) connected to Vout1+
 - PTC positive (red wire) connected to SENSEA
-- 120ohm between ID and Vout1-
+- 330ohm between ID and Vout1- (WARNING: in FW version <= 1.0 this R value was 120 ohms)
 - 5.6k between ID and Vout2-

 ### 9. ERSA RT80: